 - Reduced discomfort from sore or tender breast tissue

 During the consultation, your plastic surgeon will ask you a variety of questions covering everything from your current health situation to details about the physical outcomes you desire.
 Be prepared to talk about current medications, allergies and any past or current medical treatments.

 An examination of your breasts will be done to check for abnormalities, lumps and asymmetries of the breast or nipple.
 An assessment of your breast size, shape, positioning and any differences between your breasts is done and several measurements taken.
 Your expectations and concerns will be discussed.

 Based on your history and examination, your best options for male breast reduction are determined.
 Photographs of your breasts will be taken as part of this consultation, to allow for planning of the surgery and to assess results following your surgery.
-These will be kept strictly confidential between Dr Merten and his staff.
+These will be kept strictly confidential between your plastic surgeon and their staff.

 You will also discuss the recovery process and any potential complications that could arise.
 At any time, you are encouraged to ask any questions that you may have.